 Our Accessible Travel Policy (ATP) guidance sets out the commitments that train and station operators must make in their plans to support disabled and older passengers in completing their journey by rail.

-This new guidance is a result of all the work we’ve done to understand passengers' experience of the Accessible Travel service.
+This guidance is a result of all the work we’ve done to understand passengers' experience of the Accessible Travel service.
 By following the ATP Guidance, train and station operators will be able to provide a better, more reliable service for passengers that book assistance in advance, and those that request help at a station.
 Following publication in July 2019, the guidance was updated in September 2020 to add new rules on the provision of accessible rail replacement services.

-New requirements for rail companies
+New requirements for rail companies Collapse accordion Open accordion

 - Increase the reliability of assistance for disabled passengers by introducing a new standardised handover process for all GB mainline stations, in tandem with new arrangements to strengthen communication between stations and measures to introduce greater accountability for assistance provision.